MicrosoftDocs/architecture-center/docs/guide/hpc/tnavigator-content.md

 This article briefly describes the steps for running Rock Flow Dynamics [tNavigator](https://rfdyn.com/) on a virtual machine (VM) that's deployed on Azure.
 It also presents the performance results of running tNavigator.

-tNavigator is a reservoir modelling and simulation platform.
+tNavigator is a reservoir modeling and simulation platform.
 It provides tools for geoscience, reservoir, and production engineering.
 It builds static and dynamic reservoir models and runs dynamic simulations. tNavigator runs on workstations and clusters.
 A cloud-based solution with full GUI capabilities via a remote desktop is also available.

 You can perform extended uncertainty analysis and surface networks builds as part of one integrated workflow.
 All the parts of the workflow share an internal data storage system, scalable parallel numerical engine, data input and output mechanism, and graphical user interface. tNavigator supports the metric, lab, and field unit systems.